iterative/dvc.org/content/docs/use-cases/ci-and-ml.md

-# CI for ML
+# CI and ML

 ## Motivation

 ML engineers and data scientists face many unique challenges.
 Some of these challenges can be solved by adopting well-established concepts from traditional software engineering and development.
 Probably the most common adoption is versioning control.
-Some other, unfortunately less common, could be unit testing data processing steps of a pipeline.
+Another adoption, unfortunately less common though, could be unit testing the various stages of a data processing pipeline.
 Here is a non exhaustive list of a few other unique challenges:

 - Automatically re-train models upon changes.